pisayacademicsassociation/java-guide/guide/2/oop.md

 - **refactor** - refers to changing the inner structure of a specific piece of code without changing it's normal behavior.
 - **fields** - refers to variables tied to a class.
 - **methods** - refers to methods tied to a class.
+- **instantiate** - refers to the creation of a class instance/object from a class.
+- **instantiable** - refers to a class that allows a class instance/object to be created from it.
+- **implementation** - refers to code for a specific method.
+- **method signature** - refers to the parameter list of a specific method.

 ### Code examples